MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rus-inventory-adjustment-wizard.md

     ![](media/9%20Percentage%20adjustment.png)

 4. Select **Next**.
-5. Complete the remaining steps of the adjustment as described in the [Adjust item cost by using the Inventory adjustment wizard(#adjust-item-cost-by-using-the-inventory-adjustment-wizard) section.
+5. Complete the remaining steps of the adjustment as described in the [Adjust item cost by using the Inventory adjustment wizard](#adjust-item-cost-by-using-the-inventory-adjustment-wizard) section.

 ### Method for calculating adjustment amounts from a ledger account